cyrilmartin08/pictune/README.md

-# PicTune - AI Mood Detector 🎵
+# PicTune - AI Mood & Music Matcher 🎵

 PicTune is an AI-powered web app that detects the mood of an uploaded image or video and plays music matching that mood.